danielvijge/openwrt-configuration-ansible/readme.md

-# OpenWRT configuration for router + dumb access points with Ansible playbook for centralised management
+# OpenWrt configuration for router + dumb access points with Ansible playbook for centralised management

-An OpenWRT configuration for a network with a single router and multiple wireless access points.
+An OpenWrt configuration for a network with a single router and multiple wireless access points.
 The network has the following characteristics:

 * One router, multiple _dumb access points_.